w3c/wai-intro-wcag/content/wcag3-intro.md

 The current version, WCAG 2, is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 This page will be updated to provide and link to additional information.
-For example, in the future it could link to mapping between WCAG 2 and 3 and other support for those wanting to migrate.
+For example, in the future it could link to mapping between WCAG 2 and 3 and to other support for those wanting to transition from 2 to 3.

 ## Status: Draft for Review